University Support and Interim Measures:

 Upon request, the university can provide interim measures to support Respondents including: making transportation and work arrangements, making financial aid arrangements, providing visa and immigration assistance, or connecting with off-campus resources.
 The Respondent Support Services person who reaches out to you can assist in arranging these types of interim measures, as well as Deputy Coordinators, the Dean of Students office and the Title IX Coordinator’s designees.

-Title IX Respondent Resource Services (Confidential)
+Title IX Respondent Resource Services

-Confidential support is available through the Office of the Dean of Students to help respondents understand available resources and guide them as they go through the conduct process.
+Support is available through the Office of the Dean of Students to help respondents understand available resources and guide them as they go through the conduct process.
 The Respondent Resource Coordinator will reach out to students accused of Title-IX related conduct code violations in order to offer and provide these individualized support services:

-- Providing a safe, supportive and confidential listening space
+- A safe and supportive listening space

 - Navigation, guidance and coordination through the conduct process